odlgroup/odl/doc/source/guide/in_depth/operator_guide.rst

     # In-place evaluation
     operator(x, out=y)

-This public calling interface is type-checked, so the private methods do not need to implement type checks.
+This public calling interface is (duck-)type-checked, so the private methods can safely assume that their input data is of the operator domain element type.

 Operator arithmetic
 -------------------